+Camera’s and optics with zoom that does not pixilate,

+Cable TV with 200+ channels versus the old 40+, and,

+GPS Mapping.

+That the Iviewit Technologies have literally thousands of market applications, such as,

+Microchips, as virtually all chips with digital imaging and video code embedded that have been manufactured worldwide since 1998 have stamped the Iviewit mathematical scaling formulae upon them,

+Video Hardware and Software, as since 1998 virtually every product involved in content creation and distribution have embedded the Iviewit mathematical scaling formulae within their source codes,

+Medical Video and Imaging Hardware and Software, as virtually every medical product that uses scaling imaging techniques have embedded the Iviewit mathematical scaling formulae upon them, revolutionizing the medical imaging of MRI’s, XRAY, etc.

+Military and Government Video and Imaging Hardware and Software, as virtually every military and government device that uses scaling video and imaging techniques have embedded the Iviewit mathematical scaling formulae upon them, revolutionizing and advancing Satellite Imaging, Flight Simulation, Remote Controlled Vehicles, Drones, Self-Propelled Guided Weapon Systems, Space Telescopes (such as the Hubble and others that now bring rich views of the universe as never before seen offering humanity a new view into the origins of the universe) and even those pesky “red light” cameras, etc. etc. etc.

+Camera’s, phones, television and virtually any digital screen that scale images so one can zoom without pixilation uses the technologies, where Iviewit inventions solved for pixilation and allowed zoom on low resolution images at depths never before seen and high quality low bandwidth imaging as found on virtually all websites, camera’s and anything with a digital screen.

-Camera’s and optics with zoom that does not pixilate,.Iviewit Thave literally with digital imaging and video code embedded that have beenss, camera’s and anything with a digital screenWhere my father and mother and now their estate beneficiaries are one of the largest benefactors of such patents and companies, along with other investors including Wayne Huizenga, Crossbow Ventures (W. Palm Beach, FL), Alanis Morissette and Ellen DeGeneres and many more.and other Board of Directors and Officers included, . stock , even
+That Simon and Shirley and now their Estates Beneficiaries are one of the largest benefactors of such IP, along with other investors including Wayne Huizenga, Crossbow Ventures (W. Palm Beach, FL), Alanis Morissette, Ellen DeGeneres and many more.

+That Simon believed in the companies, so much so that he was Chairman of the Board of Directors and other Board of Directors and Officers included Lewin and members of Proskauer, as indicated in the Wachovia PPM that Proskauer prepared and distributed, already exhibited and evidenced herein.
+Proskauer even secured a lease for Iviewit directly across the hall from their offices in Boca Raton, FL. and had a team of lawyers from all practice areas basically move into the Iviewit offices, spending almost all of their time at Iviewit.

+That Petitioner even offered a gift of ground floor stock to Proskauer and Lewin who paid a nominal price for this ground floor stock in the Iviewit companies, as the technologies had been validated before their own eyes by leading engineers and was already, even in the very beginning, estimated to be the biggest technological advancement in the history of digital video and imaging.

 That Jill and her husband Guy Iantoni (“Guy”) bought in ground floor and even moved to Florida from Chicago to work in the Iviewit offices, as they had been instrumental in helping Petitioner from the start.
 That Jill’s moving with her husband and daughter to Florida also brought happiness to Simon and Shirley.

-That Lisa and her husband Jeffrey Friedstein (“Jeffrey”) bought in ground floor and Jeffrey became involved through his employer Goldman Sachs, where his father Sheldon Friedstein was a long time Goldman agent and Goldman after signing a Confidentiality Agreement began instantly introducing the technologies to major players, including several Fortune 500 companies and Billionaire clients.
+That Lisa and her husband Jeffrey Friedstein (“Jeffrey”) bought in ground floor and Jeffrey became involved through his employer Goldman Sachs, where his father Sheldon Friedstein was a long time Goldman agent and Goldman after signing a Confidentiality Agreement began instantly introducing the technologies to major players, including several Fortune 500 companies and Billionaire clients, many who began working on various licensing arrangements for usage.